About Druidston Beach

-Druidstone Haven beach is a 15 minute walk away, turn left out of campsite and follow the road then bridleway and wind your way down to the beach.
+Druidston Haven Beach is a 15 minute walk away, turn left out of campsite and follow the road then bridleway and wind your way down to the beach.
 At low tide the large sandy beach stretches out to provide lots of space with rock pools and caves to explore.
-Druidstone is a well-kept secret and remains peaceful and relatively quiet even during the summer months when some busier beaches are crammed with people.
+Druidston is a well-kept secret and remains peaceful and relatively quiet even during the summer months when some busier beaches are crammed with people.

 There are some spectacular cliff formations; natural arches and caves to the north of the main beach but keep an eye on the sea as you can get cut off by the incoming tide.

-Access to the beach is by the coastal path or two footpaths joining up with the lane that runs from Nolton Haven to Broad Haven.
+Access to the beach is by the coastal path or two footpaths joining up with the single track road that runs from Nolton Haven to Broad Haven.

 You should be aware that the beach is used by a riding school and you may encounter horses on the beach or the north access path.

-There’s no parking on this lane at all.
-Swimmers should take care as there are strong currents off Druidstone.
+There’s limited parking on this road.
+Swimmers should take care as there are strong currents off Druidston Beach.

 If you’re planning to visit, check out the tide times to make sure you’ve plenty of beach to play on and that you don’t get cut off by the incoming tide!
 Dogs allowed all year round.